 When an individual is unable to make decisions about financial matters independently, a conservator can be appointed to manage these affairs.
 A judge oversees the process of establishing a conservatorship.
 Specific requirements must be met in order to ensure compliance with the law and due process.

 If you are interested in establishing a conservatorship to care for the needs of a minor child or an adult, you should talk to an attorney about these requirements and the legal process involved.
-To speak to a Huntington Woods conservatorship lawyer from our firm, simply contact us online to schedule a consultation.
+To speak to a Southfield conservatorship lawyer from our Royal Oak-based firm, simply contact us online to schedule a consultation.

 When a conservatorship is established, one individual is given the authority to make financial decisions on behalf of another person who has been declared incapacitated by the court.
 A conservator may be appointed to manage real estate, investments, bank accounts and tangible property.